-Top 4 agents driving displacement

-Family (both immediate and extended)

-Government officials (local and national)

-National citizens and local community (including mobs)

-Violent religious groups
+Top 4 agents driving displacement Family (both immediate and extended) Government officials (local and national) National citizens and local community (including mobs) Violent religious groups

+While these primary agents play key roles in forcing people to leave, it is also recognized that agents can work alongside each other, weaving a tapestry of persecution that drives Christians to flee.
+In some cases, the top two or three agents driving persecution will be influenced by one another.
+For example, a family might

-&quot; 'Minority and Indigenous Trends 2018: Focus on migration and displacement.'
-Minority Rights Group International, 2018. https://minorityrights.org/wp-content/uploads/2018/09/September-2018\MR\Trends\Report\170x240\WEB\FINAL-1.pdf
+&lt;sup>9 'Minority and Indigenous Trends 2018: Focus on migration and displacement.'
+Minority Rights Group International, 2018.

-&lt;sup>12 'The Boundaries of Religious Persecution: Refugee Law and the Limits of Permissible Restrictions on Religion.'
+&lt;sup>10 'The Boundaries of Religious Persecution: Refugee Law and the Limits of Permissible Restrictions on Religion.'
 Cheung, S., 2018.
 Hum.
 Rts., 13.
-In comparison to other organizations' definitions, WWL methodology employs a broad definition of persecution: "Any hostility experienced as a result of one's identification with Christ.
+WWL methodology employs a broad definition of persecution: "Any hostility experienced as a result of one's identification with Christ.
 This can include hostile attitudes, words and actions towards Christians.
 This broad definition includes (but is not limited to) restrictions, pressure, discrimination, opposition, disinformation, injustice, intimidation, mistreatment, marginalization, oppression, intolerance, infringement, violation, ostracism, hostilities, harassment, abuse, violence, ethnic cleansing and genocide."
-See: p.7, 'Complete WWL Methodology.
-Open Doors International, November 2021. https://opendoorsanalytical.org/wp-content/uploads/2021/11/Complete-WWL-Methodology-November-2021.pdf>
+See: p.7, 'Complete WWL Methodology.'
+Open Doors International, November 2021.

-&lt;sup>13 See for example: 'A Fresh Approach To What It Means To Be a Religious Refugee.'
+&quot; See for example: 'A Fresh Approach To What It Means To Be a Religious Refugee.'
 Bagaric, B. & Svilar, J., Pepp.
-L. Rev. 577.
-2021. https://digitalcommons.pepperdine.edu/plr/vol48/iss3/1
+L. Rev. 577.2021.

-&lt;sup>14 'Factsheet: Overview of Refugees Fleeing Religious Persecution Globally.'
-USCIRF, May 2022. https://www.uscirf.gov/sites/default/files/2022-05/2022 Factsheet - Refugees Fleeing Religious Persecution Globally.pdf>
+&lt;sup>12 'Factsheet: Overview of Refugees Fleeing Religious Persecution Globally.'
+USCIRF, May 2022.

-&lt;sup>15 Researchers utilized the list of drivers recorded in the 2021 Complete WWL Methodology, p18. https://opendoorsanalytical.org/wp-content/uploads/2021/11/Complete-WWL-Methodology-November-2021.pdf See Appendix A (page 23) for a global summary of the agents driving religious-motivated displacement, and the number of countries reporting each.
+&lt;sup>13 Researchers utilized the list of drivers recorded in the 2021 Complete WWL Methodology, p18.
+See Appendix A for a global summary of the agents driving religious-motivated displacement, and the number of countries reporting each.